Particl-Community/academy/intro/intro_general_particlmarketplace.rst

    :description lang=en: Do e-commerce, in privacy, without anyone in between —a fair and level playing field for everyone.
    :keywords lang=en: Boss, Blockchain, Privacy, E-Commerce, liberty, freedom

 :term:`Particl Marketplace` enables you to buy and sell goods and services online with no one in between.
 But, unlike Amazon or eBay, core security and privacy principles keep you safe from prying eyes.
-So now you hit big corporations where it hurts the most.
+So now you hit big corporations where it hurts them the most, and you end up in a much better and fairer position.

-Particl is not a company, does not seek profit, and that’s only one of the key benefits to you.
-You will love it.
+Particl is not a company and does not seek profit.
+But that’s just one of the key benefits it gives you.
+So let’s discover Particl; you will love it.

-**The world has changed, so you change as well to brace up your liberty and future.**
+**The world is in a state of constant change.
+That's why you also need to change to stay ahead of the curve and maintain your liberties and a bright future.**

-* :ref:`Protect your finances <Protect Your Finances>` and keep extra money for your growth.
+* :ref:`Protect your finances <Protect Your Finances>` and keep extra money for what matters in your life.
 * :ref:`Stand for liberty <Stand For Liberty>` and stop being the exploited product.
 * :ref:`Squash the rogues <Squash The Rogues>` and stop the scammers.
-* :ref:`Contribute to society <Contribute To Society>` while buying and selling.
+* :ref:`Contribute to society <Contribute To Society>` when you buy and sell online.

-Advanced, easy-to-use technology helps you nurture the local economy but not corporate monopolies.
+Advanced, easy-to-use, and distributed technologies help you nurture the local economy but not corporate monopolies.
+That's precisely what Particl offers you.

-*-You will feel like having superpowers!*
+*You will feel like you have superpowers!*

 ----

 Protect Your Finances
 ---------------------

-Your survival in today’s economy is mainly bound to the state of your finances.
-So protecting your finances is a natural desire.
-If you use “free” internet services, they are not really free!
+In today's economy, your survival and ability to thrive are mainly bound to the state of your finances.
+So protecting your finances then becomes a natural desire.
+But did you know that “free” internet services and online platforms are not really free?

-No, instead of paying with your money, you pay with your invaluable data, on top of commissions and fees.
+In fact, it's quite the contrary.
+Instead of paying with your money, you pay with your invaluable data and personal information.
+And that's on top of the commissions and fees that sellers pay, which is ultimately reflected in retail prices.

 :term:`Particl Marketplace` does not seek revenues from selling off your data or through fees.
-It doesn’t need that data and income because there are no corporate interests behind it.
-Instead, the Particl team is sponsored entirely by community donations and aims to become self-perpetual without compromising you.
-The total cost of commerce gets lowered.
+It doesn’t need that data and income because there is no company, third-party, nor corporate interest behind it.

+Instead, the platform is developed by the Particl team, which is supported entirely by community donations.
+This enables the team to provide you with a groundbreaking and fair e-commerce platform without compromising you, your privacy, and your data.
+This brings down the total cost of doing online commerce.

-*We help you to save more or make more money by cutting out the middle-man*
+*"We help you to save more or make more money by cutting out the middle-man."*

 ----

 Stand For Liberty
 -----------------

+Big corporations running popular online marketplaces collect data from you with every purchase or sale you make.
+They even do it the second you land on their website and start browsing.
+Then, they use your data to analyze your behaviors as an online merchant or a consumer and increase their bottom line.

-Big corporations collect data from you with every purchase and sale.
-The data gets utilized to evaluate you as a business owner or as a consumer.
-So they sell your information or use it against you in a way they can benefit without your knowledge or consent.
-You have become the product and the corporations are your insidious thief.
+They sell your personal information or use it against you, without your knowledge or consent, in any way that can benefit them.
+You've guessed it.
+You have become the product, and these corporations are stealing from you behind your back!

-**Corporations like e-commerce giants have become your credit score broker!**
+**Corporations, like e-commerce giants, have become your credit score brokers.**

-* Based on their risk assessment they rate your insurance policies
+* Based on their risk assessment, they rate your insurance policies.
-* Your personal preferences will be the reason why you may not get a particular job
+* Your personal preferences and online habits may be the reason why you may not get a particular job.
-* Or even worse, a rating algorithm could block your bank accounts in the future!
+* Or even worse, rating algorithms could block your bank accounts and restrict some of your physical and online access in the future!

+**The centralization of powers online is ushering in a dystopian world.
+Something has to change, and quick!**

 The ever sprawling giant e-commerce corporations always seek to expand their profits, market power, and control.
-They have created today's very disturbing digital security and privacy crisis under the guise of usability and convenience.
-Believe it, or not, protecting your data is protecting your finances, and perhaps protecting your life.
+They have created today's alarming digital security and privacy crisis under the guise of usability and convenience.
+And with all the information they possess on all of us, they've become more powerful than even national governments!

+Believe it or not, protecting your data is protecting your finances, your human right to freedom, and ultimately, your quality of life.

-*We help you to match full control of your data and liberty*
+*"We help you keep full control of your data and personal information."*

 ----

 Squash The Rogues
 -----------------

+:term:`Particl Marketplace` enables you to do e-commerce in a way that's more reliable and safe for you.
+Using a novel combination of distributed technologies and robust security protocols, you get all the tools you need to squash the rogues lurking on the internet.

-**You stop Invasion of Privacy or Backdoors**
+**Stop Privacy Invasions and Backdoors**

-No more stolen credit card information, compromised email accounts, or any possibility of surveillance.
-When data is not created, it cannot be collected by anyone.
-Data cannot be attained, shared, sold, misused, hacked, or leaked anymore.
-Your data stays your data regardless of whether it relates to your products, locations, payments, or any online activity –for both customers and vendors.
-You can now defend the human right of privacy to create an umbrella for today's and the future's technical and political uncertainties.
+No more stolen credit card information, passwords, email accounts, or personal information. :term:`Particl Marketplace` also makes it impossible for anyone to surveil your online activity.

+When no data about you is created in the first place, it cannot be collected, shared, sold, misused, hacked, or leaked.
+With Particl, your data stays your data at any point in time.
+That’s true for sellers and buyers regardless of whether it relates to your products, locations, payments, shipping information, preferences, or any online activity.
+As a result, you can now defend your inherent right to privacy and shield yourself from the many technical and political uncertainties that plague today’s world.

-*We help you to become invincible to privacy issues*
+*"We help you become invincible to privacy issues."*

-**You stop Restrictions, Politics, and Malice**
+**Stop Restrictions, Politics, and Malice**

-A 100% uptime that is impossible to be taken offline or manipulated.
-It also means none of your products, vendors, or customers can be banned from the :term:`Particl Marketplace` or be censored by any governing body or legislation.
-Instead, the community remains in charge of the marketplace’s content at all times.
-Across national borders, free trade and free markets are possible so that manufacturers, vendors, and producers can freely decide how and with whom they do business.
+Use an online e-commerce platform that has a 100% uptime and that is impossible to be taken offline or manipulated.
+No merchant, buyer, or product can be banned, censored, or canceled by all-powerful tech overlords.
+Instead, it's Particl's community that is in charge of what content is allowed or not on the marketplace.

+Across national borders, free trade and free-market are now possible without the interference of governing bodies or unfair legislation.
+Manufacturers, vendors, and producers can then freely decide how and with whom they do business, and they can finally thrive up to their fullest potential.

-*We help you to become bullet-proof against restrictions*
+*"We help you thrive in the global market and become bullet-proof against unfair restrictions."*

-**You stop Fraud and Trickery**
+**Stop Fraud and Trickery**

 No more bricks in the package or bad quality counterfeit goods for you as a customer.
 No more chargebacks for vendors due to stolen identities.
-Fraudulent attempts get taken down with a free of charge and automated two-party escrow system.
+Fraudulent attempts get taken down with a free of charge and automated :doc:`two-party escrow system <../in-depth/indepth_escrow>`.

-*We help you to become immune to online fraud*
+*"We help you become immune to online fraud and scammers."*

-**You stop Spam**
+**Stop Spam and Unwanted Solicitations**

-Tailored ads are hammering on you even after you have made a purchase, and most of the time, even before you make it.
-You have seen them on websites you visit, read them within your email accounts and apps you use.
-It even affects how search engines deliver results to you and they track your location.
+Tailored ads are hammering on you even after making a purchase, and most of the time, even before you make it.
+You see them on the websites that you visit.
+You encounter them throughout your emails and directly on the apps that you use.
+It even affects how search engines deliver results to you.
+Invasive ads follow you wherever you go, and, every day, they crawl deeper into your life.
+It has to stop!

-*We help you to have the cure against spam*
+*"We help you by giving you the cure against spam."*

 ----

 Contribute To Society
 ---------------------

-E-commerce and online marketplaces have made the world of shopping and selling a very different place.
-The price war destroyed small merchants, only to benefit Internet platforms and financial transaction providers.
-As a result, small businesses have had to give up, while only a handful of large corporations continue to dominate the market.
-The ones who suffer are the middle-class people, the heart of every nation worldwide.
+E-commerce and online marketplaces have made the world of shopping and selling a very different place than what it used to be.
+The price wars destroyed small merchants only to benefit online platform operators and financial services providers.

+As a result, many small businesses have had to give up, while only a handful of large corporations continue to dominate the market with immoral practices.
+The ones who suffer the most are, as always, the low-to-middle-class people, who are the heart of every nation throughout the world.

+By using :term:`Particl Marketplace`, you make a direct contribution to society by pledging to make the world of e-commerce a much better place than it currently is.
+That's regardless of where you are in the world.

 **Pledge to Small Merchants, Manufacturers, and Producers**

-Breaking the value chains gives merchants, manufacturers, and producers of goods the ability to build a livelihood that is no longer dependent on middlemen and large corporation's interests.
+Breaking the online monopolies gives merchants, manufacturers, and producers of goods and services the ability to build a livelihood that is no longer dependent on middlemen and large corporation's interests.

 **Pledge to Local Shops and Co-operatives**

-Local shops and co-operatives in your proximity do get the ability to setup their own internet shops at virtually no costs of commerce or maintenance, and without external interference.
+Local shops and co-operatives in your proximity get the ability to set up their own internet shops at virtually no cost, no maintenance requirement, and without any external interference.

-**Pledge to Yourself and your Communities**
+**Pledge to Yourself and Your Communities**

-Some say, sustainability and responsability are cornerstones of a healthy economy.
+Some say that sustainability and responsibility are the cornerstones of a healthy economy.
 Don't wait for somebody to make the economy better.
 Be your own revolution and liberation.
-Share and discuss it with your communities.
+Share and discuss :term:`Particl Marketplace` with your communities and help them improve their situation.

-*It’s time to give back to the small, to the oppressed, to the exploited.
-You can now reduce global inequality and competitive disadvantages.*
+*"Giving back to the small, the oppressed, and the exploited is as important as it has ever been.
+Now you can do your part to reduce global inequalities and competitive disadvantages."*

 ----

 Your Successes
 --------------

-By :ref:`installing <Installation Guides>` and using :term:`Particl Marketplace`, you make a conscious decision that rewards you:
+By :ref:`installing <Installation Guides>` and using :term:`Particl Marketplace`, you make a conscious decision that rewards you heavily.

-* You will get lower product prices as a customer and higher margins as a vendor
+* You get lower product prices as a customer and higher margins as a vendor
-* You will be the master of your personal data and freedom
+* You become the master of your date and personal freedom
-* You will become immune to online fraud
+* You become immune to online fraud
-* You will be invincible to privacy issues
+* You become invincible to privacy issues
-* You will get bullet-proof against restrictions
+* You get bullet-proof protection against restrictions
-* You will have the cure against spam
+* You receive the cure against spam
-* You will contribute against the global economic inequality
+* You contribute against global economic and social inequalities

-*Admittedly, there is a price for all this.
-Currently, it is just a little bit of convenience.
-Do you think it's worth it?*
+Admittedly, there is a small price to pay to get all these benefits.
+Luckily, that price is just the requirement to use a platform (:term:`Particl Marketplace`) that works a bit differently than what you're used to.
+So, do you think it's worth it?

 ----